smoghadamreza/xtrader/Writerside/topics/accounts-wallet-model.md

   - **output**: A `dict` containing `address`, `income`, and `balance` fields of the found wallet.

 ### create_address
-  - **usage**: It is a recursive function for creating an address on USDT website #TODO.
-The recursive part is for implementing a retry mechanism.
-It retries 3 times until it succeeds.
-It saves the address on `self`.
-Every address is uniquely created by randomly creating `nonce` for this wallet, and it is also uniquely identifiable.
+  - **usage**: It is a recursive function for creating a new USDT (Tether) deposit address through the official Omni Layer API.
+The recursive part implements a retry mechanism that attempts address creation up to 3 times before failing.
+Each successfully created address is saved to the wallet instance and is uniquely generated using a randomly created nonce value.
   - **signature**: `create_address(self, num: int) -> str`
   - **parameters**:
      + **self**: <include from="repeatable-texts.topic" element-id="python-self" />
-     + **num**: Shows number of retires that already happened.
+     + **num**: The current attempt count (starts at 0 and increments with each retry).
-  - **output**: A string containing the address created on USDT website #TODO.
+  - **output**: A string containing the newly generated USDT deposit address in the standard Bitcoin address format, or raises an exception if all retries fail.
 ### check_deposits
   - **usage**: It contacts the USDT via unique address created by `nonce` field and acquire all the deposits on that website.
     It adds all the non-existing deposits to the `Deposit` database.